The Bankrate promise

 Warren Buffett is arguably the world’s most famous investor, and his investment moves are closely followed.
 Each quarter, the company he runs, Berkshire Hathaway, discloses its current holdings to shareholders.

-Here are some of the changes Buffett and his two investment officers, Todd Combs and Ted Weschler, made during the first quarter, according to the latest 13F regulatory filing with the Securities and Exchange Commission.
-The holdings are reported as of March 31, 2022.
-At that time, the S&P 500 had declined about 5 percent for the year, compared to mid-May when the index had fallen about 16 percent.
+Here are some of the changes Buffett and his two investment officers, Todd Combs and Ted Weschler, made during the third quarter, according to the latest 13F regulatory filing with the Securities and Exchange Commission.
+The holdings are reported as of Sept.
+30, 2022.
+At that time, the S&P 500 had declined about 25 percent for the year.

 Berkshire Hathaway’s portfolio holdings: Where Buffett & Co. are buying/adding